basho/basho_docs/source/languages/en/riak/ops/running/recovery/repairing-leveldb.md

      {data_root, ""}]].
 ```

-For each of the corrupted LevelDBs that you found using the `find` command (as demonstrated above), run the following `repair` command, substituting the the path to your LevelDB vnodes and the appropriate vnode number:
+For each corrupted LevelDB that you found using the `find` command (as demonstrated above), run the following `repair` command, substituting the path to your LevelDB vnodes and the appropriate vnode number:

 ```erlang
 eleveldb:repair("/path-to-vnode/<vnode_number>", []).